 - Students can complete a Master of Sustainability in 12-24 months.

 - Faculty members involved in the SSAS graduate program are leading scholars in many fields.
 Their expertise spans the natural and social sciences and share a commitment to integrative inquiry.
-Exciting opportunities exist to joining cutting-edge programs of research.
+Exciting opportunities exist to join cutting-edge programs of research.

 - Students can engage in intensive and enriching research that they are passionate about.
 Faculty members mentor students in undertaking their research.
 Student research may take place here in Niagara or anywhere in the world.